Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Abstract

 \section{Abstract}

 We show that for a large class of Artin groups with Dynkin diagrams being a tree, the $K(\pi,1)$-conjecture holds.
-We also establish the $K(\pi,1)$-conjecture for another class of Artin groups whose Dynkin diagrams contain a cycle, which applies to some hyperbolic type Artin groups.
+We also establish the $K(\pi,1)$-conjecture for another class of Artin groups whose Dynkin diagrams contain a cycle, which applies to some Artin groups whose Dynkin diagrams are of hyperbolic type.
 This is based on a new approach to the $K(\pi,1)$-conjecture for Artin groups.